 - Petabyte (PB) – 1,000 TB

-Now, jump to 2022 and take a moment to realize that 1 TB equals 200,000 five-minute songs, 310,000 pictures or 500 hours worth of movies, according to Teradata.com, and that most of us are accessing over half of that already.
+Now, jump to 2024 and take a moment to realize that 1 TB equals 200,000 five-minute songs, 310,000 pictures or 500 hours worth of movies, according to Teradata.com, and that most of us are accessing over half of that already.

-A Pew Research report released in 2021 stated that 93% of American adults use the internet, compared to about half of American adults in 2000, so more of us have access than ever before to download music, watch movies and more.
+So more of us have access than ever before to download music, watch movies and more.
 We also have about 22 internet-connected devices in our homes that we frequently access, too, which also adds to the growing need for more data use at faster rates.

-With the number of internet users who hit a terabyte a month in data usage climbing, it is important to note that many major ISPs like Xfinity, HughesNet and Cox have data caps set at 1 TB or lower, where, if exceeded, consumers would be on the hook for overage fees that can drastically increase a monthly internet bill.
+With the number of internet users who hit a terabyte a month in data usage climbing, it is important to note that many major ISPs like Xfinity, Hughesnet and Cox have data caps set at 1 TB or lower, where, if exceeded, consumers would be on the hook for overage fees that can drastically increase a monthly internet bill.

 As businesses and employees have learned to pivot operations to more remote work-at-home scenarios and automated online processes like banking and telemedicine, those numbers are still increasing.
 If you find that your internet plan is not keeping pace with your usage, here are some providers who offer unlimited data plans: